 Stumped on the best places to travel in fall with kids?
 I have put together a list of the most beautiful places in Europe where you can enjoy tons of fun autumn activities, a dazzling display of red, orange, and yellow landscapes, and some of the best things little ones will enjoy.

-Where to Travel in Europe in Fall
+Best Family Travel Destinations in Europe for Fall

 1. Bavaria, Southern Germany